foreveryone1/ObsidianNotes/1 notes/11 media/eating less meat - what I've learned.md

 ## Cows-upcycle-waste
 Counterpoint: [Cows-are-mostly-fed-using-crops](#Cows-are-mostly-fed-using-crops)

-The food cows receive and the land cows occupy would otherwise go unused.
+The food cows receive and the vast majority of the land cows occupy would otherwise go unused, as they aren't fit for human edible cultivation.

 Think of the mountainous pastures of the alps or the arid grasslands of the prairies.

-2.8 kg of human food per kg of beef
+Besides non-edible crops, 2.8 kg of human-edible food is consumed per kg of beef, which isn't that much if you consider the relative nutrient densities.

 Livestock also makes the agricultural loop more efficient by turning waste products into nutrients.